Last Updated on

-When our financial situation was at its worst, knowing the minimum amount of money we needed in order to keep a roof over our head and food on our table was all that mattered.
+When our situation was at its worst, knowing the minimum amount of money we needed in order to keep a roof over our head and food on our table was all that mattered.

 The truth is, most months we don’t have that much variable income left over to spend.
-When we do, we try to get ahead by restocking our pantry or freezer, or occasionally purchase things that fall somewhere between a need and a want.
+When we do, we try to get ahead by restocking our pantry or freezer, or occasionally purchase things that fell somewhere between a need and a want.

 Things like our grocery budget and gas for the car are consistent within about $100 per month.
 We are creatures of habit, and thankfully that works to keep our spending in line!